Climate change affects a variety of factors associated with drought.

 Much of the Mountain West has experienced declines in spring snowpack, especially since mid-century .
 These declines are related to a reduction in precipitation falling as snow (with more falling as rain), and a shift in timing of snowmelt.
 Earlier snowmelt, associated with warmer temperatures, can lead to water supply being increasingly out of phase with water demands.

-While there is some variability in the models for western North America as a whole, climate models unanimously project increased drought in the American Southwest.
+While there is some variability in the models for western North America as a whole, climate models unanimously project increased drought in the southwest.
 The Southwest is considered one of the more sensitive regions in the world for increased risk of drought caused by climate change .

 We must prepare for an increased risk of more frequent and severe drought conditions